← Back to Field Notes

 See the full series here.

-In the last post, we established that AI is a stack made up of models, tools, and agents.
+In the last post, we established that AI is a stack made up of models, tools, instructions, and memory.
 This post focuses on the foundation of that stack: models.

 What a Model Actually Is